-where $\ov{v}$ and $\ov{n}$ denote the distributional vectors of the verb and the noun, respectively.
+where $\ov{v}$ and $\ov{n}, \ov{n'}$ denote the distributional vectors of the verb and the nouns, respectively.

-The experiment proceeds as follows: We firstly produce phrase vectors (or density matrices) by composing the vectors or the density matrices of the individual words in each phrase, and then we compute an entailment value for each pair of phrases; in the case of vectors, this value is given by the representativeness on the KL-divergence between the phrase vectors, while for the density matrix case it is the representativeness on the von Neumann entropy between the density matrices of the phrases.
+The experiment proceeds as follows: We firstly produce phrase/sentence vectors and density matrices by composing the vectors or the density matrices of the individual words in each phrase, and then we compute an entailment value for each pair of phrases; in the case of vectors, this value is given by the representativeness on the KL-divergence between the phrase vectors, while for the density matrix case it is the representativeness on the von Neumann entropy between the density matrices of the phrases/sentences.
 The performance of each model is expressed as the Spearman's correlation of the model predictions with the human judgements.

-The results are presented in Table \ref{tbl:results}, where a non-compositional baseline is also included: we computed $R_{KL}$ for the lexical vectors of the heads of the sentences, that is their verbs.
+The results for the verb phrase/intransitive sentence entailment are presented in Table \ref{tbl:results1}.
+A non-compositional baseline is also included: we computed $R_{KL}$ for the lexical vectors of the heads of the sentences, that is their verbs.
 The upper bound is the inter-annotator agreement.